 The Manvel-Iowa Colony Lions Club is part of the Texas MD2 District 2S4 Lions located in southeast Texas.
 We were chartered with Lions Clubs International on April 3, 1987.
 The Manvel-Iowa Colony Lions Club also operates a 501(c)(3) foundation, Manvel-Iowa Colony Lions Charities Foundation, Inc. Currently we meet on the 2nd and 4th Tuesdays of the month at Brisa’s Tex Mex Restaurant located at 19303 Hwy 6, in Manvel Texas.
-Meetings start at 7pm and end at 8pm.
+Meetings start at 6:30 pm and end at 8pm.
 Feel free to drop by and visit our club at any time.

 Manvel-Iowa Colony Lions Club Mission Statement:

 - Working together to make a difference for the youth and members of our community.

 Lions Code of Ethics:

 - To show my faith in the worthiness of my vocation by industrious application to the end that I may merit a reputation for quality of service.

 - To seek success and to demand all fair remuneration or profit as my just due, but to accept no profit or success at the price of my own self-respect lost because of unfair advantage taken or because of questionable acts on my part.